Snackels/WRO_Future-Engineer_Sunflower/README.md

 - ## **7.4 voltage Lipo-Battery** : 7.4 voltage 2 cell Lipo-Battery.
 <image src="https://github.com/Snackels/WRO_Future-Engineer/assets/92850241/4b0e6cb0-ba45-4377-bb51-b34038d68638.png" width = "400">

-This Lithium Polymer battery is the power source for our robot.
-We typically use it at 8.3 and aim to keep it at 7.9 to extend the battery life and ensure safety.
-We recharge it at 7.4 for the same reasons.

 ### Specification
 - 2 cells Voltage: 7.4V
 - Capacity: 1100mAh 30C